slior/race-game/memory-bank/activeContext.md

 # Active Context: UI Development

 The core game engine, AI, and state persistence layers are now complete and fully tested.
-The game is functionally playable from end-to-end via state manipulation and URL sharing.
+The engine has also been significantly refactored to enforce type safety by using constants instead of string literals, making the system more robust and maintainable.

 ## Current Goal
 The focus now shifts to the final major component: the **UI Layer**.
 This involves creating all the visual elements required for a user to interact with the game in the browser.